 The only thing that would make it better is a DTMF mic, 220 xmit capability and a better computer programming interface.

 I've had ic706mk1 since 2013, Now I use ic706mk2G.
 Both of them are best TRX for partly home/mobile usage.
 Ic706mk2g is much more universally because of having 70cm.
 Comparing to FT857... they are pretty much the same in RX and TX but IC706's have much better build quality, and menus that i like more.
 It's not the best radio ever, but i like it.
 I would buy it again:-)

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-706MKIIG.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-706MKIIG.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-706MKIIG might be around:
+Based on historic data, today's second-hand price of the ICOM IC-706MKIIG is around: